Posted on Leave a comment

 I clean the rust off and treat it with an anti rust product .
 Then I glue the poles to the fibreboard using superglue to make them secure.

 After that it’s a few coats of shellac to seal everything and finally I wrap the pole pieces with tape.
 I know it seems a bit extreme but I want to keep the windings from touching the pole pieces so this doesn’t happen again.
 The tape is so thin it won’t make any difference to the sound.
+I want this Telecaster bridge pickup repair to last.

 It’s all about preventing this problem from occurring again.